Nesuhi Ertegun: Death and legacy

 With Ahmet, he also co-founded the New York Cosmos soccer team of the North American Soccer League.
 They were instrumental in bringing in soccer legends like Giorgio Chinaglia, Pelé, Carlos Alberto and Franz Beckenbauer to the club.

-Ertegun died on July 15, 1989, at the age of 71, from complications of cancer surgery at Mount Sinai Medical Center in New York City.
+Ertegun died on July 15, 1989, at the age of 71, from complications of cancer surgery at Mount Sinai Hospital (Manhattan) in New York City.

 Nesuhi Ertegun was inducted posthumously into the Rock & Roll Hall of Fame in 1991.
 He was posthumously awarded the Grammy Trustees Award for lifetime achievements in 1995.
 For his contributions to the sport of soccer, he and Ahmet were inducted into the National Soccer Hall of Fame in 2003.
 The Nesuhi Ertegun Jazz Hall of Fame (now the Ertegun Hall of Fame) at Jazz at Lincoln Center was dedicated to him in 2004.

 Nesuhi was an avid collector of Surrealist art.
 His collection (along with that of his friend Daniel Filipacchi) was exhibited at the Guggenheim in New York in 1999 in "Surrealism: Two Private Eyes, the Nesuhi Ertegun and Daniel Filipacchi Collections"—an event described by The New York Times as "a gourmet banquet", large enough to "pack the Solomon R. Guggenheim Museum from ceiling to lobby with a powerful exhibition".